William Nevin Tatlow Hurst: Tasmanian place names

 One of Hurst's intellectual passions was nomenclature, the naming of Tasmania's places (towns, streets etc.) and physical features (lakes, mountains, rivers etc.).
 The Tasmanian Nomenclature Board was not established until 1953; before that there were no procedures, and no official collection of records.

 He presented a scholarly paper on the subject in 1898, to a meeting of the Institute of Surveyors, Tasmania.

 In 1911, he returned to the topic, endeavouring to tap into the knowledge of the general population.
-Each Saturday from 15 July to 30 September he published an article in the pages of the Mercury newspaper.
+Each Saturday from 15 July to 30 September, using the pseudonym "Nomen", he published an article in the pages of the Mercury newspaper.
 In each article he set out what was currently known about the origins of Tasmania's place names and he asked the public to send any new information to the Mercury.
 In consecutive articles he published the updated information and asked for further input.
 In article 12 a consolidated list of all names was promised, but no trace of it has come to light so far.

 The articles can be accessed online as follows: